 The Scholarship Clerkship Program is administered by the School of Medicine's Office of Student Inclusion and Diversity scholarship opportunities for students from diverse backgrounds.
 These programs provide financial support as part of our focus on creating an educational environment that embodies diversity and inclusion.

-Interested students must submit the visiting student application through the Visiting Student Application Service (VSAS) in addition to the scholarship application.
-The scholarship application is a separate application and will only be reviewed after you have been accepted for a visiting clerkship.
+Interested students must submit the visiting student application through the Visiting Student Application Service (VSAS) in addition to the completed scholarship application, which can be completed only after being accepted for a visiting rotation.